-Nurse-led monitoring improves cancer-related fatigueJanuary 4th, 2013 in Cancer /
+Nurse-led monitoring improves cancer-related fatigueJanuary 4, 2013 in Medicine & Health / Cancer

 (HealthDay)—For patients with advanced cancer, nurse-led monitoring and optimized treatment of physical symptoms significantly improves cancer-related fatigue, according to research published online Jan.
 2 in the Journal of Clinical Oncology.